Acceptable Use of Information Technology Resources Policy

 Internet Use Filtering Rule Changes

-The Information Technology Department shall periodically review and recommend changes to web and protocol filtering rules to the Chief Information Technology Officer (CITO).
+The Office of Information Technology shall periodically review and recommend changes to web and protocol filtering rules to the Chief Information Technology Officer (CITO).
 CITO will recommend any changes to Senior Staff, which shall review these recommendations and decide if any changes are to be made.
 Changes to web and protocol filtering rules will be recorded in the Internet Use Monitoring and Filtering Policy.

 Internet Use Filtering Exceptions

 If a site is misclassified as inappropriate, employees may request the site be unblocked by submitting a ticket to the Information Technology help desk.
 The CITO will review the request and unblock the site only if it is misclassified.

 Employees may access blocked websites, with permission, if appropriate and necessary for business purposes.
 If an employee has a business need to access a website that is blocked and appropriately categorized, the employee may submit a written request for approval to their immediate supervisor who will request approval from their division vice president.
 The request shall include the person making the request, the website name, a website content description narrative, the business reason for the request, and the time period that access is needed.
 Once appropriately approved, the requesting employee shall present the approved exception request to Information Technology in writing.
 Information Technology will unblock that site or category for that employee and for the approved time period only.
 If approval is for a specific time period, IT will re-establish the website block when time expires.

 An employee found to have violated this policy may be subject to disciplinary action, up to and including termination of employment.